gzc/kicksystems/system_design.md

 Q : In the main server, the map is <string, vector<string>> pair, the intermediate result can be very huge, how to improve?

 A : It is a compression problem.
+First, we can apply Huffman encoding, CLRS tells me Huffman usually can compress 25% to 80%.
+Second, we can apply run-length encoding, for example "wwwww" can be "5Tw" and "aaaaaa" can be "6Ta".